ParkerRubin/python-mini-projects/README.md

 Collection of small Python projects built for practice and fun.
 These mini-apps explore basic game logic, user interaction, algorithms, and beginner–intermediate software design in Python.
+(These are all very beginner, but I still find them relevant to my progression)

 ## Projects